miVimproved/code-collection/README.md

 # Vim's Code Collection

 Good morning!
 I'm Vim.
-As of writing this I am a TA for multiple beginner Computer Science classes at the university that I attend.
-I am writing this in the hope that some people can learn from just having code put on a screen in front of them.
+I like programming and want to do as much as I can do to limit the barrier of entry for programming.
+I am writing this in the hope that some people can learn from just having code put on a screen in front of them (and also because people have told me that they want code to just look at).

 ## Disclamer